rails/rails-observers/README.md

 end
 ```

-This Observer sends an email when a Comment#create is finished.
+This Observer sends an email when a Comment#save is finished.

 ```ruby
 class ContactObserver < ActiveRecord::Observer